f5devcentral/f5-rseries-training/docs/monitoring_rseries.rst

     psu-stats psu-fan-1-speed 9760
     appliance-1#

-Show Componenent State Only from the CLI
+Show Component State Only from the CLI
 ----------------------------------------

 If you just want the state and not all the details: